The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Results

 \subsection{Comparison with EAGLE}

 Fig.~\ref{fig:results:stack_eagle} compares the fiducial model to halos in EAGLE for two different masses: $M_{\rm DMO}=10^{12.5}\Msun$ (left panel) and $M_{\rm DMO}=10^{13.5}\Msun$ (right panel).
 Solid lines show the components of the analytical model, with different colors corresponding to different mass components, as indicated.
-To quantify the halo-to-halo variation in EAGLE halos, we compute the central 95\% spread in density in bins of $r/r_{200}$ for two stacks of EAGLE halos whose median DMO masses match the model: $10^{12.25}<M_{\rm DMO}/\Msun<10^{12.85}$ (480 halos, left panel) and $10^{13.3}<M_{\rm DMO}/\Msun<10^{13.9}$ (31 halos, right panel).
-This spread is shown as shaded regions in matching colors for each component.
+The shaded regions in matching colors for each component indicate the halo-to-halo variation in EAGLE halos.

 Focusing on the individual halo components, we see that for $M_{\rm DMO}=10^{12.5}\Msun$, the analytical stellar mass profile of the fiducial model lies toward the high end of the stacked stellar mass profiles of EAGLE halos.
 This reflects the differences between the SHMR of \citet{Moster2013} on which the fiducial model is based, and that of the EAGLE simulations (see Fig.~\ref{fig:methodology:eagle_icl_gas_fits}).
 Note, though, that the analytical model falls well within the halo-to-halo scatter of the simulation results.
 Although the gas profiles in EAGLE exhibit significant scatter, particularly in the central regions, the overall trend is broadly reproduced by our fiducial analytical model.
 For more massive halos, the scatter decreases, and the agreement improves, especially at larger radii where the gas distribution is well-approximated by an NFW profile.
 The dark matter profiles in EAGLE halos exhibit central contraction, an effect not included in the main panels.
 However, allowing for contraction with $\nu=1$ (see Section~\ref{sec:methodology:adiabaticresponse}) yields very good agreement with the EAGLE profiles, as shown by the green curves shown in the insets in the bottom-left.